Ancient American King Benjamin Teaching Financial Peace

 - visiting the sick

-He was clear what constituted sick and what needed to be done when visiting them by explaining that the faith should administer "to their relief, both spiritually and temporally, according to their wants (v.
-26)."
+Clearly he taught what constitutes "sick" and what service to provide when visiting them by explaining that the faithful should administer "to their relief, both spiritually and temporally, according to their wants."
+[Mosiah 2:26]

 Again his budgetary warning to all: